 SEC.
-5.03 SCORING METHOD AND CALCULATION
+4.03 SCORING METHOD AND CALCULATION

-Each Proposal Evaluation Committee (PEC) member will individually evaluate and score each responsive proposal using the criteria set out in Sections 5.04 through 5.07 and assign a single score of 1 through 10, with 10 representing the highest score and 1 representing the lowest score.
-Using only whole numbers, PEC members should start with a score of 5 on each section.
-The score may either increase or decrease depending on the offeror's response to each question for that section.
+Each Proposal Evaluation Committee (PEC) member will individually evaluate and score each responsive proposal using the criteria set out in Sections 4.04 through 4.07 and assign a single score of 1, 5, or 10, with 10 representing the highest score and 1 representing the lowest score.
+Using only whole numbers, 5 on each section.
 As an example, if the Offeror provided responses over and above the evaluation questions in a section, they would receive a higher score.
 However, if the Offeror's response fails to address all questions of a section or demonstrates some lack of understanding or competency as it relates to a question for that section, the Offeror would then receive a lower score.